How to Become a Licensed Counselor in Pennsylvania

-Young individuals who feel compelled to assist others and improve lives may thoroughly enjoy a career in counseling.
+Individuals who feel compelled to assist others and improve lives may thoroughly enjoy a career in counseling.
 Pennsylvania is a great state to study and practice counseling.
 The Pennsylvania Department of Labor and Industry reports that counseling jobs will grow by 9.5% through the year 2020.
 In addition to that, the average median salary in Pennsylvania is higher than that of the national average.
 With the right educational background and experience, you could be on track to a great career in counseling.

-What are the Requirements to Become a Counselor in Pennsylvania?
+What Are the Requirements to Become a Counselor in Pennsylvania?

 Like most states, Pennsylvania has educational, experience and examination requirements that must be completed before individuals can obtain a license in counseling.
 This provides you with the knowledge and training you need to handle a variety of clients and help them in the best way possible.

 |Education Requirements||Education Length||Available Programs|

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|